libretto-ai/openai-py/README.md

 1. **API key**: (`api_key`) This is generated for the project and is used to identify the project and environment (dev, staging, prod) that the event is coming from.
 2. **Template Name**: (`prompt_template_name`) This uniquely identifies a particular prompt that you are using and allows projects to have multiple prompts.
 This can be in any format but we recommend using a dash-separated format, e.g. `my-prompt-name`.

 **Note:** Prompt template names can be auto-generated if the `allow_unnamed_prompts` configuration option is set (see [below](#configuration)).
-However, if you rely on auto-generated names, new revisions of the same prompt will show up as different prompt templates in Templatest.
+However, if you rely on auto-generated names, new revisions of the same prompt will show up as different prompt templates in Libretto.

 ### OpenAI